-1. Introduction: Ten Contentions of Corporate Manslaughter Legislation
+2. Ten Contentions of Corporate Manslaughter Legislation

-Corporate manslaughter legislation has proven to be controversial in many different counties.
+Controversy has surrounded recent attempts to introduce corporate manslaughter legislation in several different counties.
 In Canada, the introduction of the C-45 Westray Bill split opinion between employers and the trades unions.
 The creation of a new offence by the Australian Capital Territories led to confrontation between State and Federal jurisdictions.
 Proposals for the introduction of new offences for Scotland and for England and Wales have done little to establish consensus.
-The following list identifies ten key area of conflict over the development of corporate manslaughter legislation.
-The list is not exhaustive nor is it prioritized.
-However, as we shall see, the elements help to characterise the debates surrounding recent proposals and legislative changes across several jurisdictions:
+Rather than writing in support of particular viewpoints or legislative provisions, this paper provides an initial survey of ten key area of conflict over the development of corporate manslaughter legislation.
+The hope is that by gathering together some of the arguments, we will better understand the trade-offs that must be made when changing existing legislation.
+It is also important to consider the lack of empirical evidence that can be used to inform these debates.
+As we shall see, it can be difficult to site objective sources to demonstrate that Corporate Manslaughter legislation does or does not lead to improvements in workplace safety.
+The following list summarises these areas of conflict and debate.
+It is not exhaustive nor is it prioritized: